 - Click on the delimiter input field and enter the type of delimiter (comma, pipe, tab, etc.) used to separate columns of data in the file.
 For this example, a comma (,) will be used.

 - Since the file is stored on your local computer, preview data will not be available.
-To see preview data in the GenRocket web platform, you will need to add three list values.
+Three list values must be added to see preview data in the GenRocket web platform.
 This is optional for previewing data.

 - The setLoop Parameter determines how the output data is generated.
 The default value is True, which means output data will be generated by applying the permutation on all columns in the file.
 To generate random data based on the set loopCount, select False.